lmkr/vine/README.md

 The `sharedLAB` folder is shared by the VNE virtual machine and nodes in the virtual laboratories.
 This folder is accessed via `/root/sharedLAB` on the VNE virtual machine and via `/sharedLAB` in the virtual nodes.
 The `sharedLAB` folder is useful for, e.g., distributing configuration to the nodes in the laboratory.

 The `sharedVNE` folder is shared by the VNE virtual machine, nodes in the laboratories, and the VNE host machine.
 It is accessed via `/root/sharedVNE` in the VNE virtual machine and `/sharedVNE` in the nodes.
-How `sharedVNE` is accessed from the VNE host machine is specified using *VMware Player -> Shared Folders* from the menubar of VMware Player. </p>
+How `sharedVNE` is accessed from the VNE host machine is specified using *Player->Manage ->Virtual Machine Settings* from the menubar of VMware Player.

 Shared folders are disabled by default in VMware player and must be enabled before *sharedVNE* can be accessed.
-Enabling of shared folders is done in *VMware Player -> Shared Folders* in the menubar of VMware Player.
+Enabling of shared folders is done in *Player->Manage ->Virtual Machine Settings*, clik on option, click on *SharedFolders* and select *Always enabled*.

+*VMware Player -> Shared Folders* in the menubar of VMware Player.
 The VNE virtual machine must be rebooted for the enabling of shared folders to become effective.

 ### Links and Resources